aka/ Broadway Library of XVIII Century Literature

 Reveries of a Solitary by J.J.
 Rousseau (translated by John Gould Fletcher)

 Short Stories by Crebillon Fils, Abbe de Voisenon, and Montesquieu (translated by Wilfrid Jackson)

 Letters of Madame de Sévigné by Marie de Rabutin-Chantal Sévigné (translated by Richard Aldington)

-Memoirs of Madam de Pompadour by her waiting woman, Madam du Hausset (translated by F.S.
+Memoirs of Madame de Pompadour by her waiting-woman, Madam du Hausset (translated by F.S.
 Flint)